QGIS API Architecture

 Code Breakdown & Tested Pattern

 The following pattern demonstrates a complete, production-ready workflow that respects the QGIS API Architecture.
-It initializes the environment, loads a vector layer, performs a provider-level spatial filter, and exports the result to a GeoPackage using modern QGIS 3.x APIs.
+It initializes the environment, loads a vector layer, performs a provider-level attribute filter, and exports the result to a GeoPackage using modern QGIS 3.x APIs.

 import os